BA is very safe, but like any country anywhere in the world, you need to be cautious.

 I would make Dan's words, mine.
 BA is usually pretty safe but caution is always important.
 Some areas in the outskirts are NO GO for tourists.

-If you want so tips on how to travel safely, this is a good list: https://www.outofyourcomfortzone.net/travel-safety/ 12 months agoAnswered by Marry via WorldNomads.com
+If you want so tips on how to travel safely, this is a good list: https://www.outofyourcomfortzone.net/travel-safety/ over 1 year agoAnswered by Marry via WorldNomads.com

 There are a lot of scams to look out for in BA (can google for details).
 Plus bars and restaurants, cafes willl always find ways to add extra costs to your bill and overcharge, so check that before you pay. eg extra food items or service charges